JohnLCaron/rlauxe/README.md

 ### Assorters and supported SocialChoices

-TODO elucidate the supported SocialChoices.
-Test for allowing multiple winners.

 #### PLURALITY

 "Top k candidates are elected."
-The rules may allow the voter to vote for one candidate, k candidates or some other number, including n (see approval).
+The rules may allow the voter to vote for one candidate, k candidates or some other number, including n, which makes it approval voting.

 See SHANGRLA, section 2.1.